JBDAC/TelegramDeDup/README.md

 4. **Bot Permissions**: Make sure your bot has the necessary permissions in your channel and chat for managing messages.

-5. **Configuration**: The bot's behavior can be adjusted by setting environment variables or passing arguments directly.
-Relevant parameters include `MIN_TEXT_LENGTH` and `MAX_LIST_ENTRIES` for tuning the bot's sensitivity and memory usage.
+5. **Configuration**: The bot's behavior can be adjusted by passing arguments directly.
+You can also adjust the `MIN_TEXT_LENGTH` and `MAX_LIST_ENTRIES` internally for tuning the bot's sensitivity and memory usage.

 7. **Run the Bot**: Execute the script with the necessary command-line arguments to start the bot.
 It will begin monitoring messages, identifying duplicates based on configured thresholds.
 The bot communicates over HTTPS, eliminating the need for special port configurations.
 The command-line parameters required to run the bot are as follows: